NGC 1313

-NGC 1313 (also known as the Topsy Turvy Galaxy) is a field galaxy and a barred spiral galaxy discovered by the Scottish astronomer James Dunlop on 27 September 1826.
+NGC 1313 (also known as the Topsy Turvy Galaxy) is a field galaxy and an irregular galaxy discovered by the Scottish astronomer James Dunlop on 27 September 1826.
 It has a diameter of about 50,000 light-years, or about half the size of the Milky Way.

 NGC 1313 lies within the Virgo Supercluster.

 In 2007, a rare WO star was discovered in NGC 1313, currently known by its only designation of [HC2007] 31.
 It is of spectral type WO3.
 The derived absolute magnitude is about -5, which is very high for a single WO star.
 (WOs usually have absolute magnitudes of about -1 to -4) This means that the WO is likely part of a binary or a small stellar association.

+Supernovae

+Two supernovae have been observed in NGC 1313: